 - Virginia’s Definition of School Readiness (PDF)

-- Virginia's Foundation Blocks for Early Learning (PDF)
+- Virginia's Foundation Blocks for Early Learning-This is a Word document.

 The following presentations (and presenter’s notes) are suitable for use during school and community meetings to explain school readiness and the components needed to ensure that children are prepared for kindergarten.